 The Help Group has two Post-Doctoral training opportunities: one in Pediatric Neuropsychological Assessment and one in Autism Evaluation and Treatment.
 The Post-Doctoral Fellowship Program in Pediatric Neuropsychology aims to prepare the next generation of scientist-practitioners for careers in the clinical applications of neuropsychology.
-The Post-Doctoral Fellowship in Autism allows students to receive specialized training in assessment, research and treatment related to children with Autism Spectrum Disorders.
+The Post-Doctoral Fellowship in Autism allows students to receive specialized training in assessment, research and treatment related to children with Autism Spectrum Disorder.
 Both training programs benefit from our close association with UCLA in providing additional supervision and didactic training for fellows.

 The Paul Satz Fellowship in Pediatric Clinical Neuropsychology

 The Help Group - UCLA Neuropsychology Program offers a two-year fellowship in pediatric clinical neuropsychology.
 Fellows are selected through the UCLA Medical Psychology Assessment Center (MPAC) and placed at The Help Group to receive advanced training in assessment, consultation and remediation of neuropsychological conditions.

 Fellows assess children for the impact of head injuries, learning disabilities, ADHD and autism spectrum disorder.
 They also complete a two-year research project, supervised by UCLA faculty, which they are encouraged to present at national conferences, including the International Neuropsychological Society and the National Academy of Neuropsychology.
 In addition, fellows receive experience in supervision and consultation with multidisciplinary teams.

 One new fellow is selected every year.
 Graduate students may apply to the fellowship through the UCLA Web site using the following link: http://www.semel.ucla.edu/psychology/fellowship